erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 ## Instructions & Parameters

-A single instruction is consists of substitution rules and parameters.
+A single instruction consists of substitution rules and parameters.

 Each instruction MAY have one or more parameters.
-The parameters values MUST be situated in the witness.
+The parameters values MUST be encoded in the witness.
-The parameter values MUST NOT be taken from the stack.

 That makes it different from the helper function parameters that MAY come from the stack or MAY come from the witness.